 Ogaki works on themes of “life” and “death” through sculptures, installations, and drawings, expressing death and age with dynamic and imposing techniques.
-The Milky Way series is created so that light shines through holes drilled in the shape of an elderly person.
-Dismantling a Mercedes-Benz and decorating the parts with countless beads, before the beginning - after the end is displayed in a way in which the viewer lays down as a “corpse” in a palace-type hearse once used in Japan.
+The Milky Way series is created so that light shines through numerous holes drilled on the surface of a human sculpture.
+Dismantling a Mercedes-Benz and decorating its parts with countless beads, before the beginning - after the end is displayed in a way in which the viewer lays down as a “corpse” in a palace-type hearse once used in Japan.
 The Star Tale series is a confirmation of the reality of feeling alive, along with Memento mori - the reflection of mortality.

 - "Mihoko Ogaki WHO" Published/Edited/Designed by Shuji Sugihara, 2013

 Born 1987 in Changchun, Jilin Province, China, and died in February in 2017 at the age of 29.
 Ren Hang is now based in Beijing and widely regarded as one of China’s top young contemporary photographers, mostly taking pictures of friends in the nude at a time when “sex”continues to be taboo in China.

 Not only are his colours captivatingly vivid, they are poetic and a lyrical sensation with young men and women posing as if veritably sculptured.